apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 ### Shared helper class

-Using the `Shared` class within RunInference implementation allows us to load the model only once per process and share it with all DoFn instances created in that process.
+Using the `Shared` class within the RunInference implementation makes it possible to load the model only once per process and share it with all DoFn instances created in that process.
 This feature reduces memory consumption and model loading time.
 For more information, see the
 [`Shared` class documentation](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/utils/shared.py#L20).

 ### Multi-model pipelines

 The RunInference API can be composed into multi-model pipelines.
-Multi-model pipelines can be useful for A/B testing or for building out ensembles that are comprised of models that perform tokenization, sentence segmentation, part-of-speech tagging, named entity extraction, language detection, coreference resolution, and more.
+Multi-model pipelines can be useful for A/B testing or for building out ensembles made up of models that perform tokenization, sentence segmentation, part-of-speech tagging, named entity extraction, language detection, coreference resolution, and more.

 ## Modify a pipeline to use an ML model